Blossoms After Dark envelops David Lam Park in enchanting lights at this year's Vancouver Cherry Blossom Festival

 The event returns to the city courtesy of the Vancouver Cherry Blossom Festival’s new executive director, Andrea Arnot, who assumed the role in June 2023.
 Speaking to Stir by phone from the festival’s office where she’s just received an exciting delivery of stickers, conversation cards, and lanterns, Arnot reflects on all the heartwarming cherry blossom experiences that are about to unfold.

 “We’ve all been huddled up during long, gray, rainy winters here in Vancouver, and having an event that’s outdoors is kind of like ‘spring is here’,” Arnot says.
-“We’re coming outdoors, we’re waking up, we’re connecting with our neighbors, connecting with our friends.
+“We’re coming outdoors, we’re waking up, we’re connecting with our neighbours, connecting with our friends.
 I think that’s what makes it a big draw for people.”

 Arnot previously served as executive director of the Vancouver Pride Society from 2016 to 2021, and as co-executive director of Vancouver-based non-profit Rainbow Refugee (which helps 2SLGBTQIA+ refugees enter Canada) for a year following that.
 She was doing consulting work up until the executive director opportunity with the Vancouver Cherry Blossom Festival came along.